 To explore the critical potential of notions and practices of scale within and across disciplines, the ICI Berlin calls for applications from all fields, including — but not limited to — literary, film, and media studies, critical coding and AI, the history and theory of art and architecture, musicology, law and critical race theory, sociology, economics, philosophy, queer and gender studies, environmental and medical humanities, and history and philosophy of science and technology.
 We especially welcome applications from individuals who will contribute to diversity and equal opportunity in research.

 The committed exchange between fellows is a central aim of the Institute.
 Applicants should be interested in a theoretical reflection on the conceptual and intellectual basis of their projects and in discussing it with fellows from other disciplines.
 In particular, fellows will be expected to participate in the weekly colloquia, bi-weekly informal meetings, and other activities of the Institute, to contribute to a common publication, and to be resident in Berlin for the duration of the fellowship.

-The fellowships announced are for the academic years 2020-22 (14 September 2020 – 15 July 2022).
-There is no age limit, but applicants should have obtained their doctoral degree within ten years of the date of appointment or have submitted their dissertation by the time of application.
-Stipends range from EUR 1900 to 2100 per month.
+The fellowships announced are for the academic years 2024–26 (16 September 2024 – 17 July 2026).
+There is no age limit, but applicants should have obtained their PhD within ten years of the date of appointment.
+The stipend is 2400 EUR per month.